gabebyczynski/gabebyczynski.github.io/_pages/about.md

 My main focus in these areas is the influence of both internal and external attentional control in audiovisual, subliminal, and social exposures.

-I actively collaborate with universities and groups in Ireland, Canada, England, and Belgium.
+I actively collaborate with universities and groups in Ireland, Canada, England, Australia, and Belgium.